bbjubjub2494/dshuf/spec/index.md

 Participants must agree on a canonical representation of the items they want to shuffle, which must consist of a byte representation of each entry and an initial order.
-They must also agree on when and how the random beacon will be consulted.
+They must also agree on whether to allow repetitions, and when and how the random beacon will be consulted.
 In the DRand case they must choose a round number in the future.